kyma-project/api-gateway/docs/user/expose-workloads/noAuth/README.md

   - The Istio Gateway (in this case, Kyma Gateway) to route traffic through.

 With this setup, a request is processed as follows:
-1. A client sends an HTTPS request to the exposed hostname, which enters the cluster's Istio Ingress Gateway.
+1. The client sends an HTTPS request to the exposed hostname, which enters the cluster's Istio Ingress Gateway.
 2. Istio Ingress Gateway routes the request straight to the Service based on the APIRule configuration.
 3. The Istio sidecar proxy next to your application forwards the request directly to the application, without performing any authentication or authorization checks.